JHU-EN-601-644-S25/CardioCrisisCrew/README.md

 **Note:** For remote development of the device by multiple individuals, Tailscale is recommended.
 If Tailscale is used, the corresponding Tailscale IP would replace 'raspberrypi' in the 'Option 2' command above.

 ### 2. Run Data Collection Script
+- The Python file that collects the ECG data and stores it in a database is 'new_test_2.py'
+- Run with 'python3 new_test_2.py'

 ### 3. Run Bluetooth Configuration Script
+- Run 'sudo systemctl restart bluetooth' followed by 'sudo ./pi_to_phone_2 -d'
+- If any changes are made to the 'pi_to_phone_2.cpp,' recompile by running 'g++ -std=c++17 -pthread -Iexternal/gobbledegook/include -I/usr/include/python3.11 pi_to_phone_2.cpp -o pi_to_phone_2 -Lexternal/gobbledegook/src -lggk -lgio-2.0 -lgobject-2.0 -lglib-2.0 -lpython3.11'

+### Bluetooth Troubleshooting Commands
+- If more information is needed, see the Gobbledegook GutHub repository
+- 'systemctl --user enable ecg.service'
+- 'systemctl --user is-enabled ecg.service'
+- 'systemctl --user start ecg.service'
+- 'systemctl --user status ecg.service'
+- 'systemctl --user daemon-reload'
+- 'systemctl --user restart ecg.service'
+- 'sudo systemctl restart ecg.service'
+- 'systemctl daemon-reload'
+- 'systemctl restart ecg.service'

+### Other Key Files
+- To modify any database functionalities, edit 'db.py'